 As B2B marketers we are attempting to communicate complex propositions.
 We know that we aren’t dealing with a market of millions of consumers.
 Although the market is smaller each potential sale is worth a lot more, this means the buyer is going to spend a lot more time researching a solution.
 The bigger a purchase, the higher the required consideration.
 As B2B marketers we need to support this complex buying journey.
 Adding to the complexity is that we’re rarely marketing to one person.
 We need to think about everyone who might be involved in the decision-making process, from the end user through to the CFO who signs off the purchase order.

 The complexity of product, price, route to market and the sales process differentiates B2B marketing from B2C marketing.
 However, the two markets are connected and don’t sit independent of each other.
 Demand for B2B products and services can result from consumer demand.
 Businesses need to buy products and services from other businesses to meet demand from consumers.
 An obvious example is selling raw materials to manufacturers.
-A not so obvious example is selling HR software to a retailer who needs to grow their workforce because of greater consumer demand.
+A not so obvious example is selling HR software to a retailer who needs to grow its workforce because of greater consumer demand.

 Emotional B2C buyers, logical B2B buyers